SfTI-Robotics/SfTI-Robotics.github.io/Tensorflow.md

 # Tensorflow

+## What is TensorFlow?
+TensorFlow is a open source library developed by Google to run large numerical computations.
+We use it in machine learning to create and operation neural networks.
+Tensorflow runs on both CPU and GPU.
+As neural network is not the primary focus of this project, we will mainly be using Keras, a high level API that runs on top of TensorFlow which helps simplify coding with TensorFlow.

+## Why use TensorFlow?
+We don't want to worry about the nitty-gritties of how to create a neural network from scratch.
+TensorFlow also offers a wide range of commands and tools for manipulating the neural network.

 ## Tensor
-Tensorflow uses tensor (data structure) to represent all data.
-Tensors are the only inputs passed into a tensorflow computational graph.
-It can be thought of as a n-dimensional array or list.
+Tensor is what TensorFlow processes.
+You can think of it as a set of values that is used to represent something mathematical.
+It can be thought of as a n-dimensional array.
+Take a 2D vector as an example.
+We can represent this vector by recording it's x and y axis values.
+This set of values, ie (3, 4) is a tensor of rank 1.
 A tensor has a rank, a shape and a static type, so a tensor can be represented as a multidimensional array of numbers.

 - Rank: number of dimensions in a tensor.
   - Scalar: rank 0